 CITIES & NIGHTLIFE

 Polish really know how to party, there is always a reason to celebrate life, (they also drink a lot).
-It cities offer a vibrant cultural lifes, with a wide selection of bars, clubs and pubs.
+In the evenings, Poland’s cities come alive with a vibrant nightlife scene, offering everything from trendy bars and clubs to traditional folk music venues.

 GASTRONOMY